Ibtesam-Mahmood/gpt-npm-cli/README.md

 Calling the `gptcli` command from the command-line will run the CLI.

-For updates simply run `git pull & npm run build` within the project root.
+For updates simply run `git pull & npm i & npm run build` within the project root.

 It is important to set your keys to expect full functionality. run the `gptcli config` command for more information.